tomekzaw/agh_sem8_infmed_proj/README.md

 - recording the signal and saving data in device's filesystem,
 - sending recordings using operating system sharing functionality.

-For demonstration purposes, a IoMT device mock has been implemented as well in Node.js.
+For demonstration purposes, an IoMT device mock has been implemented as well in Node.js.
 Once the Bluetooth LE connection is established, it transmits a pre-recorded ECG signal in batches.

 ## Authors